bunyaminergen/MachineLearningWorkflow/MachineLearningWorkflow/pages/SubTopicPage.md

-# Sub Topic Page

-Each title should be created as described below.
+> Each title should be created as described below.
 If there is no appropriate subtitle for the title For example, if a topic or/and subbtopic does not related math, mathematical subtitle should be skipped.

-Specifying main titles with markdow #
+> Specifying main titles with markdow #

-Visualization should be used as much as possible on each title and page...
+> Visualization should be used as much as possible on each title and page...

-Adding bonus sections:
+> Adding bonus sections:

-Podcast, article, term, concept that touches and/or supports parallel to, in a way, and/or parallel to that subject.
+> Podcast, article, term, concept that touches and/or supports parallel to, in a way, and/or parallel to that subject.
 It can be added if there is another approach.

+# Sub Topic Page

 # What is …

-### tek cumle anlatim

-….

-### daha kapsamli bir kac paragrafla anlatim (heading 3)

-….
+Konunun tek cümle ile anlatımı

+Konunun daha detaylı anlatımı

-### Maddeler halinde anlatim (heading 3)
+Maddeler halinde anlatim
-…

 # Math or/and Logic of …